-1. Ensuring access to safe drinking water including projects focused on water supply, storage, purification, treatment and source water protection

-- 2. Ensuring access to improved sanitation, defined as the collection, treatment and disposal of human excreta or urine through sanitation infrastructure and fecal-sludge management, treatment and disposal - 3.
+- 1. Ensuring access to safe drinking water including projects focused on water supply, storage, purification, treatment and source water protection - 2.
+Ensuring access to improved sanitation, defined as the collection, treatment and disposal of human excreta or urine through sanitation infrastructure and fecal-sludge management, treatment and disposal - 3.
 Providing hygiene education that promotes healthy behaviors such as hand washing, safe disposal of human waste, safe water storage, and proper menstrual hygiene.
 The program must identify the factors that prevent or encourage positive behaviors and describe how to address barriers. - 4.
-Providing solid waste management systems, defined as the process of collecting, treating and disposing of solid waste materials - 5.
-Using watershed management practices to protect source water and recharge surface and groundwater resources - 6.
+Providing solid waste management systems, defined as the process of collecting, treating and disposing of solid waste materials

+- 5. Using watershed management practices to protect water sources and recharge surface and groundwater resources - 6.
 Supplying water for crop, livestock, and fisheries production - 7.
 Developing sustainable management practices to support water and sanitation services, including community governance, financing and planning, system maintenance, and delivery - 8.
-Organizing strategic advocacy initiatives to encourage regional, national, and local authorities to implement policies that support sustainable access to water, sanitation, and hygiene.
-These include allocating funding for related services, establishing standards and guidelines, and developing processes for certifying communities as open defectaion-free.
+Planning for and implementing strategic initiatives that build the leadership capacity of civil society (including rotary members), communities, and local government to advocate for sustainable WASH services.

-TRF considers the following activities to be outside the scope of the water, sanitation and hygiene area of focus and not eligible for global grant funding:
+TRF considers the following activities to be outside the scope of the water, sanitation, and hygiene area of focus and not eligible for global grant funding:

 - 1. Hygiene programming that focuses on increasing knowledge and providing standardized information rather than changing behavior.
 One-time education sessions are not eligible. - 2.
-Single-event river or beach clean-ups that are not part of a watershed management project - 3.
-Projects that solely construct water and sanitation systems
+River, beach, or habitat clean-ups that do not sustainably address the source of waste/pollution or behavioral change - 3.
+Projects that solely construct water and sanitation systems - 4.
+Projects that consist exclusively of infrastructure, vehicles, or equipment purchases

+III.
 Elements of Successful Humanitarian Projects and Vocational Training Teams